otus-devops-2019-05/ivbor7_microservices/README.md

 Within the hw#18 the following tasks were done:
  - unstructured logs collecting
- - Monitoring the microservices state
+ - logs visualization using Kibana
- - Collecting hosts metrics using the exporter
+ - structured logs collecting using Fluentd
+ - distributed tracing
  - Extra tasks with (*)

-Сбор неструктурированных логов
-Визуализация логов
-Сбор структурированных логов
-Распределенная трасировка

 The standart ELK includes: ElasticSearch, Logstash, Kibana.
 We will change it a bit and replace the Logstash with Fluentd, as a result we'll obtain EFK tools set.